FyroxEngine/Fyrox/README.md

 - Window (using glutin)
 - Object pool
 - Scene graph with pivot, camera, mesh nodes.
-- FBX Loader (ASCII only for now, binary coming soon)
+- FBX Loader (both ASCII and binary)
-- TTF Loader
+- TTF Loader (compound characters are not supported yet)
 - Advanced node-based UI with these nodes ("widgets")
 	- Border
 	- Button